-*Many LSATs these days (and most in 2019-2020, in fact) are nondisclosed exams, meaning you won't get a copy of the test like you do for the other, disclosed administrations.
-You'll simply see your score and percentile.
-So your account icons still go from green to grey, but you won't have as many icons since the test content links aren't present.
+*Many LSATs these days (and most in 2019-2020, in fact) are nondisclosed exams, meaning you won’t get a copy of the test like you do for the other, disclosed administrations.
+You’ll simply see your score and percentile.
+Your account icons still go from green to grey, but you won’t have as many icons.
+This is because the test content links will not be present.
 Same principle, slightly different presentation.

 LSAC Green Icon Image courtesy of reddit user /drewleighderm